jdoleary/Spellmasons/docs/TasksCurrent.md

   force update it's local.
 I should collect metrics on how often this happens, because ideally it should never happen.
 - Ideas 2021-12-17
   - Smaller and more units
   - Get rid of cells / Allow free movement
+    - This might make judgements about AI danger more dynamic and less boring and mathematical
   - Cast spells with base radius
   - Cost mana for each card and the farther away you cast so there is no range limit (this allows for more strategy, more tradeoffs)
   - Never run out of cards, you're limited by mana instead (this way you don't get stuck)
   - New cards for mana, mana potions
   - Interactive environment (freeze water to walk on, ignite grass to spread fire)
   - Lots of little bad guys, some big ones
+    - Heros have much more health, bad guys die more quickly, getting hit isn't as big of a deal, so you don't have to worry about overcalculating agro range, you can be more **intuitive** in your play.
+  - Categories of spells, the combinable ones (cards), the special spells (teleport and such) limited in use
+- wsPie: how to handle reconnection
+  1. Reconnection when the server goes down and comes back up (loses room state)
+  2. Reconnection when the client goes down and comes back up (keeps room?)
 - More spells:
   - Vanish (loses agro) (invisible for x number of turns) "creating separation"
   - Taunt (gain agro)